 Nowhere are these structures and strategies more necessary than on the two major issues that threaten to shape our relations in unhealthy ways from which it will be difficult to recover.
 There must be a collaborative and collective response to stop the gang-driven racial violence that plagues our peoples.
-For it has already destroyed and ruined too many lives and threatens to turn neighborhoods into zones of racial violence resembling the practices of a people that has savaged us both.
+For it has already destroyed and ruined too many lives and threatens to turn neighborhoods into zones of racial violence resembling the practices of a people that have savaged us both.

-And then there is the urgent immigration issue, clearly larger than Latinos, but now made into their issue and leaving out consideration for Continental Africans, Caribbean Africans, especially Haitians, Asians and others.
-We must not let even well-meaning progressives define the issue for us, reducing it to simple support for some immigrants (Latino) with little or no consideration or concerns for others (Africans, Asians and others).
+There is also the urgent immigration issue, clearly larger than Latinos, but now made most often into a Latino issue and leaving out consideration for Continental Africans, Caribbean Africans, especially Haitians, Asians and others.
+We must not let even well-meaning progressives define the issue for us, reducing it to simple support for some immigrants (Latinos) with little or no consideration or concerns for others (Africans, Asians and others).
 We must insist on adequate attention to other immigrants also and especially, to the meaning and consequences of massive immigration for the receiving and impacted communities.

 Especially, must we define and discuss the issue as an issue of justice for all involved and affected.
-We cannot allow others to deny, devalue or discredit the legitimate concerns and anxieties of African people under the guise of being progressive.
+We cannot allow others to deny, devalue or discredit the legitimate concerns and apprehensions of African people under the guise of being progressive.
 We must advance our concerns as a matter of justice.
-And in this context, we can support a just immigration policy often Latinos in general;
+And in this context, we can support a just immigration policy

-As I have argued elsewhere from an African American standpoint, real alliance and coalition means reciprocity in everything, i.e., mutual respect, mutual concern, and mutual support for each other.
-This translates in concrete terms as progressives working together to deal effectively with critical African issues including:

-(1) job loss and the problem of employment because of employer preference for undocumented and vulnerable workers, and

-(2) inadequate union attention to securing justice, work and leadership positions for African Americans;

-(3) neighborhood transitions, gang-driven racial violence, and the quality of resultant relations;

-(4) equity and justice in political

-representation and in public funds distribution; and

-(5) collaboration and cooperation in educational issues.
+As I have argued elsewhere from an African American standpoint, real alliance coalition means reciprocity and in everything, i.e., mutual respect, mutual concern, and mutual support for each other.
+This translates in concrete terms as progressives working together to deal effectively with other critical African issues including: (1) job loss and the problem of employment because of employer preference for undocumented and vulnerable workers, and often Latinos in general and Latino ethnic networks; (2) inadequate union attention to securing justice, work and leadership positions for African Americans; (3) neighborhood transitions, gang-driven racial violence, and the quality of resultant relations; (4) equity and justice in political and representation in public funds distribution; and (5) collaboration and cooperation in educational issues.